What Courses Do You Take in a Bachelor’s in Education Program?

 While many schools offer or require courses on the impact of race in teaching and learning, Barnard College offers an elective course on gender and sexuality.
 Wesleyan University also offers a similar course.

-This course discusses the history of gender and sexuality to help contextualize contemporary understandings of identity, which cannot always translate neatly into our understanding of the history of education.
+This course discusses the history of gender and sexuality as it relates to higher education.
 The course also discusses how to create a welcoming learning environment that supports the education of students of all gender identities and sexual orientations.